m-akmal/akmalds.github.io/aboutme.md

 layout: page
 title: About me
 subtitle: Why you'd want to go on a date with me
+published: true
 ---

-My name is Inigo Montoya.
+My name is Muhammad Akmal.
 I have the following qualities:

+- I speak Urdu, English, Punjabi, Saraiki, Sindhi and a little bit Balochi
-- I rock a great mustache
+- I am a Computer Science enthusiaist
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Want to know more?

+#Volunteering

+I am a volunteer at Institute of Electrical and Electronics Engineering (IEEE) Karachi Section